bdistin/Milo-Stuff/Work Holding/Fixated Pin Holes/README.md

-#Fixated Pin Holes
+# Fixated Pin Holes
-This is a model to bore 1/4" holes and mark the usable work area to be able to use locating pins on the stock LDO FIXATED plate.
+This is a model to bore 1/4" holes and mark the usable work area to be able to use locating-pins on the stock LDO FIXATED plate.
 (Holes are deliberately undersized to be reamed to the perfect size.)

-You may want to ensure your STEPS/MM are well tuned before running this.
+> **_NOTE:_** You should ensure your STEPS/MM are well-tuned before running this.